joshuajnoble/studio-sensors/README.md

 Ok, so we have a few things in there:

 sensor_id: what sensor is it?
+studio: what studio is it in?
+zone: what part of the studio is it in?
 time: that's a timestamp (ignore the Z, it just means it's using the current timezone, which, yeah, it is)
 sound: scale from 50 - 400 (afaict)
 movement: has anything moved in that zone in the last 30 seconds?